shipeng0128/Computer-Graphics-and-Animation/README.md

 -Images with problems: The following images shows the one of the bugs that I spent most time debuging.
     For this image, there are too much noise in it.
 And there are some parts of the image that did not get correctly generated.
   ![image](https://raw.githubusercontent.com/shipeng0128/Computer-Graphics-and-Animation/main/images/test20.jpg)
   In this image of ball, there many parts of the ball that are not correctly rendered.
 After checking each part of the code, I found out that is was caused by incorrect implementation of the formula in the intersect() function and the shading part.
+Besides, the color of this image does not seem right to me.
+TA Yiwen gave me a lot of suggestions on looking for the problem with it.
+However, it failed to pinpoint the cause of it and correct it.
+In the future, I may try to work on this and find the problem.

 Description of my implementation: